Relearning the Lessons. John Terraine’s 1984 WFA Address

 Well, that was an area where the experience of one war threw considerable light on that of another - and I found that there were a great many such areas.

-In fact I soon realized that it is only possible to understand the Second World War properly if one knows - and understands - a good deal about the first.
+In fact, I soon realised that it is only possible to understand the Second World War properly if one knows - and understands - a good deal about the first.

-I also realized - perhaps it is only another way of saying the same thing - that a good deal of World War II was taken up with, quite simply, relearning lessons of World War I that should never have been forgotten.
+I also realised—perhaps it is only another way of saying the same thing—that a good deal of World War II was spent, quite simply, relearning lessons of World War I that should never have been forgotten.

 "Is there no solution to the problem?" asked Sims.
 "Absolutely none that we can see now," Jellicoe replied.

-Well, as we know, a solution was found - or rather, a set of solutions, which included convoys, but also included much else that you will find, if you are interested, on pages 255-63 of my book White Heat (London, Sidgwick & Jackson, 1982).
+Well, as we know, a solution was found - or rather, a set of solutions, which included convoys but also included much else that you will see, if you are interested, on pages 255-63 of my book White Heat (London, Sidgwick & Jackson, 1982).

-Now, a significant element in the convoy system (in Home waters) which is often ignored, was aircraft.
-By 1918 over 550 aeroplanes and seaplanes and over 100 airships were engaged on anti-U-boat duties, and a recognized drill had been worked out.
+Now, a significant element in the convoy system (in Home waters), which is often ignored, was aircraft.
+By 1918, over 550 aeroplanes, seaplanes, and over 100 airships were engaged on anti-U-boat duties, and a recognised drill had been worked out.
 The Narrative in the Air Historical Branch informs us:

-"The conclusion of the Naval Staff in 1918 on the correct usage of air escort was that 'a single escorting machine should keep close to the convoy as, for fear of being betrayed by the track of their torpedoes, the U-boat commanders refrain fr o m atta ck on c o n v o y s w ith a eria l escort.
+"The conclusion of the Naval Staff in 1918 on the correct usage of air escort was that 'a single escorting machine should keep close to the convoy as, for fear of being betrayed by the track of their torpedoes, the U-boat commanders refrain from attacks on convoys without an escort.
 The ideal was that a convoy should be escorted by at least two aircraft, one keeping close and one cruising wide to prevent a submarine on the surface from getting into a position to attack.
 The rear of the convoy should not be omitted, for a submarine may be following on the chance of getting in an attack after dark.'"2

 That sounds pretty clear and straightforward, doesn't it?
-And not only had this sensible drill been worked out, but the Naval Staff had also realised after much heart-searching, that convoy escort was not, as it had hitherto believed, just a defensive measure; it was highly offensive because it offered the best way of finding U-boats and attacking them.
-And yet, by 1939, the Admiralty was unable to suggest any useful role for the RAF's Coastal Command, other than North Sea Reconnaissance.
+Not only had this sensible drill been worked out, but the Naval Staff had also realised, after much heart-searching, that convoy escort was not, as it had hitherto believed, just a defensive measure; it was highly offensive because it offered the best way of finding and attacking U-boats.
+And yet, by 1939, the Admiralty was unable to suggest any useful role for the RAF's Coastal Command other than North Sea Reconnaissance.

-The result, of course, was that the first part of the war was spent in painfully relearning the lessons which had already been painfully learnt in 1917 and 1918.
-I don't know how it will strike you, but it struck me as absolutely pathetic to come across this passage in an article in the official Coastal Command Review in September 1942.
+The result was that the first part of the war was spent painfully relearning the lessons which had already been painfully learnt in 1917 and 1918.
+I don't know how it will strike you, but it struck me as pathetic to come across this passage in an article in the official Coastal Command Review in September 1942.
 (1942 was the worst year of the second U-boat war, with nearly 8 million tons sunk):

-The writer adds, rather wryly, that many of the techniques on which Coastal Command and the Navy prided themselves in 1942 "were commonplace at the end of the last war".
+The writer adds, somewhat wryly, that many of the techniques on which Coastal Command and the Navy prided themselves in 1942 "were commonplace at the end of the last war".

 I make no comment.
 You may be thinking by now that I have led you a long way from the Western Front, which we come here to remember.

 I don't think I have.
-I seemed to detect in this example and wherever I turned in the course of writing my book, the notion that World War I had nothing useful to teach anyone about making war except how not to do it.
-And whether it is a matter for the Army, or the Navy or the Air Force, I feel pretty confident that the reason for this extraordinary - and most unfortunate - frame of mind was nothing other than the Western Front.
+I seemed to detect in this example, and everywhere else I turned in the course of writing my book the notion that World War I had nothing useful to teach anyone about making war except how not to do it.
+Whether it is a matter for the Army, the Navy, or the Air Force, I feel pretty confident that the reason for this extraordinary—and most unfortunate—frame of mind was nothing other than the Western Front.

-Certainly it was the Western Front - or rather a universally accepted garbled notion of it - that lay at the root of the nationwide determination best expressed in the deadly phrase "Never Again!".
+Certainly, the Western Front—or rather a universally accepted garbled notion of it—lay at the root of the nationwide determination best expressed in the deadly phrase "Never Again!"

-And that, of course, is nonsense in regard to war; one can only prescribe a policy of "Never Again" in war if everyone else concerned - in particular, the enemy — is in agreement.
+Of course, that is nonsense in regard to war; one can only prescribe a policy of "Never Again" in war, if everyone else concerned—in particular, the enemy—agrees.

 So the policy of "Never again a Western Front", which meant "Never again a continental commitment", "Never again a French alliance" and "Never again a mass army", collapsed in utter ruin when it became apparent that Germany - Hitler's Germany - shared no such belief or intention.
 But meanwhile the policy here had had disastrous effects, so that the coming of war in 1939 found this country in a state of weakness and confusion for which there was no parallel in 1914.
 From the very beginning of World War II one has a sense, by comparison, of being in the presence of the "B stream", or the lower divisions of the Football League.

 I think it is fair to say that the Army was the chief sufferer from the "Never Again" superstition.
-It was what the Army had endured on the Western Front, and the losses it had sustained, that were the mainspring of the whole philosophy.
-All attention focussed on the misery and the loss - the achievement was quite forgotten, and largely remains so to this day!
+The Army's experiences on the Western Front and its losses were the mainspring of the whole philosophy.
+All attention focused on the misery and the loss—the achievement was quite forgotten and largely remains so to this day!

-Reality, of course, was rather unkind to these ideas; reality, as usual, was harsh.
-The reality was that whereas, between 1914-18, Great Britain mobilised 5,704,416 men, (mostly in the Army) between 1939-45 she mobilized 5,896,000 (and that, of course, is without the Irish Republic).
-For the British Empire as a whole the figures are:
+The reality, of course, was rather unkind to these ideas; the reality, as usual, was harsh.
+The reality was that whereas, between 1914-18, Great Britain mobilised 5,704,416 men, (mostly in the Army), between 1939-45 she mobilised 5,896,000 (and that, of course, is without the Irish Republic).
+For the British Empire as a whole, the figures are:

 1914-18: 8,654,467

-But even when the war was imparting its real lessons, the reluctance to understand its nature, reluctance, in fact, to accept that it might, after all, be another very similar to the last one, remained strong.
-Churchill himself, in January 1941, shortly before the real masses began to play their part, told President Roosevelt's emissary Harry Hopkins, that he believed
+But even when the war was imparting its real lessons, the reluctance to understand its nature, reluctance to accept that it might, after all, be another very similar to the last one, remained strong.
+Churchill himself, in January 1941, shortly before the real masses began to play their part, told President Roosevelt's emissary Harry Hopkins, that he believed.

 "this war will never see great forces massed against one another".

 1941 was the year the Soviet Union came into the war; her forces ultimately rose to a peak of about 22 V2 million.
-It was also the year the United States came into the war, and America's forces reached a peak of about 12 ½ million.
-That was harsh reality.
-Shortly after his interview with Harry Hopkins - on February 9 1941 - Churchill made one of his famous speeches, addressing it very directly at the United States, still neutral at that time, but neutral with a friendly disposition which included not only supplying Britain with large quantities of arms and supplies, but helping to ensure that these actually arrived across the Atlantic.
+It was also the year the United States came into the war, and America's forces peaked at about 12 ½ million.
+That was a harsh reality.
+Shortly after his interview with Harry Hopkins - on February 9 1941 - Churchill made one of his famous speeches, addressing it very directly at the United States, still neutral at that time, but neutral with a friendly disposition which included not only supplying Britain with large quantities of arms and supplies but helping to ensure that these arrived across the Atlantic.
 Acknowledging this help, Churchill said:

-"In the last war the United States sent two million men across the Atlantic.
-But this is not a war of vast armies, firing immense masses of shells to one another.
-We do not need the gallant armies which are forming throughout the American Union.
-We do not need them this year, nor next year, nor any year after that I can foresee.
-But we do need most urgently an immense and continuous supply of war materials and technical apparatus of all kinds..."
+"In the last war, the United States sent two million men across the Atlantic.
+But this is not a war of vast armies firing immense masses of shells at one another.
+We do not need the gallant armies forming throughout the American Union.
+We do not need them this year, next year, or any year after that, I can foresee.
+But we do need most urgently an immense and continuous supply of war materials and technical apparatus of all kinds."

 And Churchill wound up his speech with the famous - if misguided - words:

-"Give us the tools and we will finish the job."
-Churchill possessed a remarkable intuitive understanding which often enabled him to perceive things that apparently better qualified people did not perceive.
-But at the same time, he could be terribly wrong - and he was totally wrong in this case.
+"Give us the tools, and we will finish the job."
+Churchill possessed a remarkable intuitive understanding that often enabled him to perceive things that apparently better qualified people did not.
+But at the same time, he could be terribly wrong—and he was totally wrong in this case.

-It was a war of masses, and masses of Americans as well as British were required for it.
+It was a war of masses, and masses of Americans and British were required for it.

 "The fearful price we had to pay in human life and blood for the great offensives of the First World War was graven in my mind.
 Memories of the Somme and Passchendaele and many lesser frontal attacks upon the Germans were not to be blotted out by time and reflection."3